MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 If the log.txt file shows export errors for one category of data, try again.
 If there are still errors, [contact Support](https://support.office.com/article/Contact-support-for-business-products-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

-## Automate your data exports
+## Automate data exports

 To set up automatic recurring exports, use the API.
 For more information, see [Data Export API.](/rest/api/yammer/rest-api-rate-limits)<br>

-## Export large file volumes with the API
+## Export large volumes of files with the API

 Verified administrators can use the Data Export API to archive and export files in Viva Engage storage asynchronously.
 This API is intended for exporting large volumes of files from Viva Engage.
 For more information, see [Data Export API.](/rest/api/yammer/rest-api-rate-limits)